cockroachdb/docs/src/current/_includes/v22.1/ui/statement-details.md

 The collection status values are:

 - **READY**: indicates that the diagnostics have been collected.
 To download the diagnostics bundle, click <img src="{{ 'images/v22.1/ui-download-button.png' | relative_url }}" alt="Download bundle" /> **Bundle (.zip)**.
-- **WAITING**: indicates that a SQL statement matching the fingerprint has not yet been recorded. {% include_cached new-in.html version="v22.1" %} To cancel diagnostics collection, click the **Cancel request** button.
+- **WAITING**: indicates that a SQL statement matching the fingerprint has not yet been recorded. {% include new-in.md version="v22.1" %} To cancel diagnostics collection, click the **Cancel request** button.
 - **ERROR**: indicates that the attempt at diagnostics collection failed.

 #### View and download diagnostic bundles for all statement fingerprints